iamdanielv/kb_gk61/README.md

 but when I tried to write a custom firmware I wasn't able to get the provided source to work on my keyboard.

 Turns out mine is not exactly a [pro 48](https://github.com/NaturalZh/qmk_firmware07072023/tree/gk61_pro_48_v202/keyboards/skyloong/gk61/pro_48) or a [pro_ds](http://github.com/NaturalZh/qmk_firmware07072023/tree/gk61_pro_ds/keyboards/skyloong/gk61/pro_ds) but something in the middle.

+## ⚠️ Disclaimer
+> [!CAUTION]
+> This is a custom firmware that could break your keyboard.
+>
+> 🛑 **Use at your own risk!** 🛑
+>
+> I have tried my best to make sure everything works, but I may miss something.
+>
+> It works for my keyboard, but there may be revisions in the future that are not compatible.
+Use at your own risk!

 ## Smushing